 Coat Color and Color Combination Variety

-The Alaskan Klee Kai is far more aloof with strangers and tends to make them good watchdogs as a result.
+The Alaskan Klee Kai is far more aloof with strangers and tends to make them good watchdogs.

 Different Energy Levels mean Different Behavior